ROCm/atmi/INSTALL.md

 Can run HSA.................................YES
 ```

 If it does not detect a valid GPU ID (last two entries are NO), it is possible that you need to turn the IOMMU on in the firmware.
 Reboot your system and interrupt the boot process to get the firmware screen.
-Then find the menu to turn on IOMMU and switch from disabled ton enabled.
-Then save and exit to boot your system.
+Then find the menu to turn on IOMMU and switch from disabled to enabled.
+Then select "save and exit" to boot your system.
+Then rerun the test script.

 - Install HSAIL Compiler
 ```
-cd git
+cd ~/git
 git clone https://github.com/HSAfoundation/HSAIL-HLC-Stable.git
 sudo mkdir -p /opt/amd
 sudo cp -R HSAIL-HLC-Stable/bin /opt/amd
 ```

 - Build and Install libdwarf & libHSAIL
 ```
-cd git
+cd ~/git
 wget http://pkgs.fedoraproject.org/repo/pkgs/libdwarf/libdwarf-20130729.tar.gz/4cc5e48693f7b93b7aa0261e63c0e21d/libdwarf-20130729.tar.gz
 tar -xvzf libdwarf-20130729
 cd dwarf-20130729